Norsk Luftambulanse: Acquisitions

 The tender for operations after 2001 resulted in NLA losing the operating rights for Arendal, Ål and Dombås, while it won back the operations in Bergen.
 With the hospital reform which took effect 1 January 2002, the coordinating responsibility for hospitals was allocated to the five regional health authorities.
 They created the National Air Ambulance Service in 2004.
 GMS was moved to Ullevål University Hospital in Oslo in 2002.
 In March 2006 NLA the results of a new tender were announced.
 NLA kept its existing bases and was also awarded the contract for Arendal, Ål an Dombås from 2008 to 2014 or 2018.

 NLA bought the Swedish air ambulance operator SOS Flygambulans from SOS Alarm in May 2004 and renamed it Svensk Flygambulans.
 The subsidiary was based at Gothenburg City Airport and operated three fixed-wing aircraft.
 NLA saw it as a strategic move to expand its operations both geographically, as well as making them able to enter the fixed-wing market.
 NLA sold Svensk Flygambulans to Scandinavian Air Ambulance in August 2008.

 Central Hålogaland was the most densely populated district of Norway lacking a helicopter ambulance service.
 The National Air Ambulance Service therefore issued a tender in 2014 to establish a base at Harstad/Narvik Airport, Evenes.
 The tender was won by NLA, who started operations in May 2015.
-The base was manned with an EC145.
+The base held an EC145 helicopter.

 Denmark introduced a trial with helicopter ambulances in 2011.
 After the trial period, they announced in October 2013 that NLA had won a six-year contract to operate the new national air ambulance service, with an option to expand the contract to nine years.
 If executed, the contract is worth one billion Danish krone.
 The contract was made with Regions Denmark, a cooperation between the five regions of Denmark.